GijsvanDulmen/k8qu/README.md

 * [Examples](./examples)
 * [Helm chart](./helm/)

+The helm chart is also published in `https://raw.githubusercontent.com/GijsvanDulmen/k8qu-helm/main/`.
+You can use `helm repo add https://raw.githubusercontent.com/GijsvanDulmen/k8qu-helm/main/` to add it.

 ## Want to contribute?

 Great!
 Let us know by sending in a Github issue and/or PR.